Neuropsychiatry in Manchester

 We accept and treat patients referred from across the UK.

 The Neuropsychiatry Team

 The Neuropsychiatry service in Manchester is led by Consultant Neuropsychiatrists Dr Rachel Thomasson and Dr Richard Hackett.

 The consultants work flexibly as integral members of several multi-disciplinary teams (MDT), collaborating closely with Neurologists, Neurosurgeons, Neurorehabilitation consultants and Neuropsychologists across the Greater Manchester region.

 Other key collaborators include our Neuro-oncologist colleagues at the Christie Hospital, clinicians based at the Manchester Centre for Genomic Medicine and the Mark Holland Metabolic Unit, and Specialist nurses working across Neurosciences.

 We have particular expertise in:

-- Assessment and management of neuropsychiatric complications of known or suspected neurological disease.
+Assessment and management of neuropsychiatric complications of known or suspected neurological disease and acquired brain injury.

 The range of conditions we regularly encounter include, but are not limited to: